 - There is only one retest on the Final Exam.
-There are no retests for Modular Exams. - Students are required to make a 75% on the final exam or the student must re-take the course. - One re-test on the final exam may be offered to the student automatically if they have a clean behavior record for the overall program, i.e.: no absences, tardies, or previously failed exams.
-If the retest is passed, the student shall receive a 75% for the final exam on the official grade book. - If a student does not meet the automatic re-take criteria, they must submit an appeal letter, within the timeframe as directed by the instructor.
-That request may go before a committee of the medical director, the Allied Health Chairperson, a counselor, and others to get a decision. the committee will decide whether the student is eligible for a exam re-take or course re-take. - If the retest is granted, the instructor will set up a time for the retest and must be completed within the timeframe designated by the instructor.
-If a retest is allowed and passed, the student shall receive a 75% for the final exam on the official grade book.
-Failure to pass the final retest will result in an "F" entered into the official gradebook and the student must retake the class in order to receive credit and pass the overall AEMT course to receive a course completion certificate. - The majority of written exams are administered through Proctorio (See "Proctorio for Written Exams".
-Students are expected to complete the exams within the time frame allowed.
+There are no retests for Modular Exams. - Students requesting a re-test must contact the instructor and schedule a time to come to the Reese campus to take the test. - Students are required to make a 75% on the final exam or the student must re-take the course. - One re-test on the final exam may be offered to the student automatically if they have a clean behavior record for the overall program, i.e.: no absences, tardies, or previously failed exams.
+If the retest is passed, the student shall receive a 75% for the final exam on the official grade book. - If a student does not meet the automatic re-take criteria, they may go before a committee of the medical director, the Allied Health Chairperson, a counselor, and others to get a decision. the committee will decide whether the student is eligible for a exam re-take or course re-take.
+If a retest is allowed and passed, the student shall receive a 75% for the final exam on the official grade book. - The majority of exams are administered in a campus computer lab which must be reserved by the instructor in advance.
+Students are expected to arrive on time to exams and complete the exams within the time frame allowed.

 Make-up Exams: If a student is absent during a scheduled exam, that student must make up the exam within 1 week of the scheduled exam date.
-Note: all makeup exams shall be scheduled with the instructor and must be completed during the designated time set forth by the instructor.
-A missed final exam must be made up within 24 hours of the scheduled test date.
+Note: all makeup exams shall be scheduled with the instructor and must be completed during the normal office hours of the instructor.
+A missed final exam must be made up within 48 hours of the scheduled test date.
 A makeup exam does NOT constitute attendance for the date of the scheduled exam.
 Failure to make up an exam as listed, a score of "0" shall be entered for that exam.